Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida Atlantic's games have gone over 54.5 points in just one opportunity this season.
+- Florida Atlantic's games have gone over 54.5 points in only one opportunity this season.

 - Saturday's over/under is 12.1 points lower than the two team's combined 66.6 points per game average.